Alcohol treatment and comorbid social anxiety disorder treatment

-Motivation Enhancement Therapy and Cognitive-Behavioral Therapy
+Motivation Enhancement Therapy and Cognitive-Behavioral Therapy for Comorbid Social Anxiety Disorder

 A recent case study suggests a possible combination of therapies for successful treatment of SAD and AUD.
 Researchers at Florida State University hypothesized that a combination of motivation enhancement therapy (MET) and cognitive-behavioral therapy (CBT) might decrease the symptoms of both SAD and AUD.
 After 19 sessions of MET-CBT, a 33-year-old male patient experienced significant decreases in social anxiety as well as alcohol-related problems (Buckner et al., 2008).